-Use this worksheet only if you answer "yes" to all of the following questions.
-Did you use the dwelling unit as a home this year?
-(See Dwelling Unit Used as Home.)
-Did you rent the dwelling unit 15 days or more this year?
-Is the total of your rental expenses and depreciation more than your rental income?
-1. Enter rents received 2a.
+• Di • Di this worksheet only if you answer "yes" to all of the following questions. d you use the dwelling unit as a home this year?
+(See Dwelling Unit Used as Home.) d you rent the dwelling unit 15 days or more this year? the total of your rental expenses and depreciation more than your rental income?
+1. Enter rents received b. c. d.
 Enter the rental portion of deductible home mortgage interest (see instructions) 3.
 Subtract line 2e from line 1.
-If zero or less, enter zero 4a.
-Enter the rental portion of expenses directly related to operating or maintaining the dwelling unit (such as repairs, insurance, and utilities) b.
-Enter the rental portion of excess mortgage interest (see instructions) c.
-Add lines 4a and 4b d.
-Allowable operating expenses.
-Enter the smaller of line 3 or line 4c 5.
+If zero or less, enter zero . b. c.
+Enter the rental portion of expenses directly related to operating or maintaining the dwelling unit (such as repairs, insurance, and utilities) 5.
 Subtract line 4d from line 3.
-If zero or less, enter zero 6a.
-Enter the rental portion of excess casualty and theft losses (see instructions) b.
-Enter the rental portion of depreciation of the dwelling unit c.
-Add lines 6a and 6b d.
-Allowable excess casualty and theft losses and depreciation.
-Enter the smaller of line 5 or line 6c 7a.
-Operating expenses to be carried over to next year.
-Subtract line 4d from line 4c b.
-Excess casualty and theft losses and depreciation to be carried over to next year.
-Subtract line 6d from line 6c Enter the amounts on lines 2e, 4d, and 6d on the appropriate lines of Schedule E (Form 1040), Part I.
+If zero or less, enter zero b.
+Enter the rental portion of excess casualty and theft losses (see instructions) Operating expenses to be carried over to next year.
+Subtract line 4d from line 4c Ente er the amounts on lines 2e, 4d, and 6d on the appropriate lines of Schedule E (Form 1040), Part I.